Original Braunvieh

-The Original Braunvieh is a dual purpose dairy and beef breed from the Switzerland.
+The Original Braunvieh is a dual purpose dairy and beef cattle breed from the Switzerland.
 Braunvieh means "brown cow" and the animals are coloured grey to brown with white ears and muzzle and have horns.
-These cattle have been maintained as a pure breed, while the modern Swiss Braunvieh have been crossed with Brown Swiss.
+These cattle have been maintained as a pure breed, while the modern Braunvieh cattle have been crossed with Brown Swiss.
 They have contributed to the American Brown Swiss breed.
 In the 1980s breeding associations were formed in Germany and Austria to conserve the breed.

 Characteristics

 Mature cows weigh approximately 700 kg and stand 135 to 145 cm tall at the hips.
 Mature bulls weigh 1000 to 1,100 kg and are 140 to 160 cm tall at the hips.

 The most fundamental differences between Original Braunvieh and Braunvieh are lower height, lower milk yield, larger muscles and the better beef performance.

 History

 Monks at the Monastery of Einsiedeln bred the cattle for several centuries, keeping records showing the breeding principles and early Braunvieh breeding philosophy.
 The monks kept detailed records and diaries of their breeding principles.
 Braunvieh cattle exported from Switzerland to the United States between 1869 and 1880 were selected for milk production and formed the basis of the American Brown Swiss breed.